 When you perform either a jumpslash or a backflip if you spin the stick while midair link will perform a spin attack upon landing on the ground (for a backflip you need to be holding sword for the spin to happen).

 Much like the last technique described, if Link does not have an item in his hand and you press R, he will duck down and begin to crawl if you move the control stick.
-However, if you are holding an item in your hand (including the sword) OR if you're targeting with L (regardless of if there's an item in his hand) and press R, then Link will put his shield in front of him.
+However, if you are holding an item in your hand (including the sword) OR if you're targeting with L (regardless of if there's an item in his hand) and press R, then Link will put his shield in front of him if he has it.

 This method only works if you do not have a shield.
 Whenever link crouches the item in his hand disappears.
-Thus it is possible to put away the item you are holding in as small as a single frame by tapping R.
+Thus it is possible to put away the item you are holding in only a single frame by tapping R.

 Oftentimes in a speedrun, Link will run through doors that get barred or locked behind him, which he then turns back to look at.
 It is possible to cancel this animation and save a second by pulling out a bomb right before opening any door that leads into this animation.